 Ecosia Advertising FAQs

 No. Their advertising revenue is generated by ad clicks, with an average of €0.50 being made per click.
-However, by simply using Ecosia you’re helping to grow a market that’s ripe for the picking.
+By simply using Ecosia you’re helping to grow a market that’s ripe for the picking.
 More advertisers means more competition.
 More competition means higher costs per click.
 Higher costs per click means more advertising revenue to plant trees.

 It can take a few hours for Ecosia to start showing your ads.
 If you still can’t see your ads after a couple of hours, then there may be a problem.
 To get your ads showing try the troubleshooting steps outlined by Microsoft Advertising.